UFC Fight Night: Dern vs. Ribas 2: Predictions & Analysis

 A few statistical edges stand out.
 Ponzinibbio throws significantly more leather — a 1.6 sig. strike per minute gap.
 Harris is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Ponzinibbio has tighter striking defense, making opponents miss more often.

-**The Pick: Carlston Harris over Santiago Ponzinibbio.** This is essentially a pick'em.
-The model nudges toward Harris at 55%, but there's almost nothing separating these two.
+The Pick: Santiago Ponzinibbio over Carlston Harris.
+This is essentially a pick'em.
+The model nudges toward Ponzinibbio at 51%, but there's almost nothing separating these two.
+The market implies 58% for Ponzinibbio, but our model sees only 51%.
+That 7-point gap favoring Harris is worth watching.

 Cesar Almeida